About Us

 Direction of Development

-By the end of 2016, Chinese Hepatitis B Peer Support Group moved from Toronto Western Hospital to Toronto General Hospital and will continue to commit in the mission -aiming to have all hepatitis B patients in the Greater Toronto and surrounding areas to have the best care from their own medical team and providing support for the community.
-This group’s main goal is to eliminate the general public’s myth and fear through education of hepatitis B virus by providing correct knowledge of this viral infection.
-Doing so, it will allow hepatitis B patients to lead normal lives and have a better future with their families.
+At the end of 2016, the Chinese Hepatitis B Peer Support Group moved from Toronto Western Hospital to Toronto General Hospital due to the amalgamation of the liver program within UHN.
+To date, the group has continued to advocate for the best medical care and provided consistent support for individuals with Hep B in GTA and the surrounding communities.
+Our main goal is to eliminate general misconceptions and fears around hepatitis B through education, community outreach, and health promotion.
+By doing so, our mission is to encourage hepatitis B patients to lead everyday lives and build a better future with their families.